omigroup/gltf-extensions/README.md

 ### Stage 4

 The extension has been ratified.
 It has multiple metaverse implementations, a glTF Validator implementation, valid sample assets, and at least one readily available tool for generating content using this extension.
+Once ratified, non-substantive changes to a specification via a consensus vote.
+However, breaking changes to an extension are not allowed and should be addressed by creating a proposal for a new extension with a different extension identifier.

 ## OMI glTF Vendor Extensions